bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 .. important::

-  - The config files should **not** contain the same witness ids and private keys.
-Otherwise, both nodes would produce blocks simultaneously, which means they would end up on different chain forks.
+  - The configuration files can use the same witness IDs but not the keys; use different keys in different nodes, which can be used to "hot-switch" among production nodes.
   - Each node should use only a subset of the witnesses, so block production alternates between them.
   - The log output of each node should show blocks received from the other node. (i.e., got_block....)